harish-shivaram/shilly-jekyll/_art/botticelli.md

 gold.
 There is no physical depth or perspective in the painting; but this heightens the feeling that we are present at a mysterious and magical event, depicted with the delicate beauty which characterizes Botticelli’s work.

+The inscription in _The Mystical Nativity_ referring to the Apocalypse and the "troubles of italy" is in both Greek and Latin.
+Botticelli had used an archaic device that magnifies the Virgin and Child; altogether, the picture is calling for a return to medieval morality.